LiteDatabase can be initialized using a string connection, with

 = in your connection string, LiteDB assume that your connection string contains only the

 Filename.
-Keys are case insensitive.
 Values can be quoted (

-') if contains special chars (like
+') if they contain special characters (like

 |Filename||string||Full or relative path to the datafile.
 Supports